 The female builds the nest by herself.
 She weaves long strands of wet vegetation, collected from the surface of the water, around 4–5 upright stems.
 She adds more strands and more supports, and then an outer wall and an inner cup of the same materials.
 The outside of the nest is 5–6 inches across and about the same height, while the inside measures about 3 inches across and 2.5 inches deep.

 Males establish territories in deeper-water areas of marshes, often among cattails and bulrushes.
 Each breeding male attracts a harem of up to eight females that nest within his territory, which he defends from other males.
 This arrangement means that some males don’t have any mates at all, particularly younger ones.
 Second-year males usually don’t even secure a territory for themselves, and become “floaters” with no fixed place in the marsh.
 In some cases breeding birds forage only within their territory, but in other instances breeding is loosely colonial, with birds finding food outside of their own territories.
 Females defend a small area around the nest and frequently mate with males from neighboring territories when their own mate is absent.
 Yellow-headed Blackbirds seem to preferentially nest and forage near Forster’s Terns when possible, cooperating with the terns to mob predators or give alarm calls.
 Yellow-headed Blackbirds displace smaller Red-winged Blackbirds and Marsh Wrens from prime nesting spots in a marsh.
 Their nest predators include gulls, magpies, Common Grackles, American Bitterns, American Coot, Marsh Wrens, rails, bull snakes, garter snakes, blue racers, mink, red foxes, raccoons, deer mice, and striped skunks.
 Back to top

-Yellow-headed Blackbirds are numerous and their populations are relatively stable in the long term, though they fluctuate considerably from year to year depending on wetland conditions, rainfall, and droughts.
-The North American Breeding Bird Survey found that this species may have experienced a small decline between 1966 and 2014.
-Partners in Flight estimates a global breeding population of 11 million with 85% spending some part of the year in the U.S., 75% in Mexico, and 15% breeding in Canada.
-This U.S.-Canada Stewardship species rates a 9 out of 20 on the Continental Concern Score and is not on the 2014 State of the Birds Watch List..
+Yellow-headed Blackbirds are numerous, and their populations are relatively stable in the long term, though they fluctuate considerably from year to year depending on wetland conditions, rainfall, and droughts.
+The North American Breeding Bird Survey found that this species may have experienced a small decline between 1966 and 2019.
+Partners in Flight estimates a global breeding population of 11 million and rates them 9 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 Yellow-headed Blackbirds appear to be in no danger as long as their habitat remains intact.
-But because they breed only in wetlands, drainage projects can be a threat (though it tends to affect shallower wetlands more than the deeper-water, bigger wetlands where these blackbirds tend to nest).
+But because they breed only in wetlands, drainage projects can be a threat (though it tends to affect shallower wetlands more than the larger and deeper wetlands where these blackbirds tend to nest).
 On the other hand, new fields of corn, sunflower, and small grains have created a vast food supply for the birds outside of the breeding season, probably increasingly the survival rate of fledged young.
-Because of their diet and habitat choice, Yellow-headed Blackbirds can suffer from exposure to herbicides and pesticides, such as when herbicides are used to reduce wetland vegetation, when the birds eat insects or grain treated or cropdusted with pesticides, or when farmers use toxic baits or sprays directly against the Yellow-headed Blackbirds themselves.
+Because of their diet and habitat choice, Yellow-headed Blackbirds can suffer from exposure to herbicides and pesticides, when the birds eat insects or grain treated or crop-dusted with pesticides, or when farmers use toxic baits or sprays directly against the Yellow-headed Blackbirds themselves.
 Measures taken to protect crops also include trapping, netting, shooting, and hazing the birds with aircraft.Back to top